 - eufyCam E, the precursor to the 2 and 2C range.

-- eufy Video Doorbell 2K, an outdoor smart doorbell which records in full HD.
+- eufy Video Doorbell 2K, an outdoor smart doorbell which records in 2K quality (albeit with a lower than expected bitrate).
 Can be battery powered or wired in (bought as a separate model).

 - eufy Smart Floodlight with camera.
 This comes with two 2,500 lumen lights, an in-built smart cam and records in full HD.